Fan Guide: National High School Invitational

 Fans can re-enter the National Training Complex by showing their daily pass wristband or tournament pass.

-USA Baseball's team store will be open during the entire event.
+Officially licensed USA Baseball merchandise will be available during the entire event.
 All major credit cards are accepted: Visa, Master Card, American Express and Discover Card.
-For additional Team USA merchandise please check out the official online shop.
+For additional Team USA merchandise please check out the official online shop at USABaseballShop.com.

 7445 Green Hope School Road; Cary, NC 27519